 Manufacturers have had a hard time getting their hands-on materials throughout the pandemic.
 This is also the case for the smartphone market, which has suffered immensely.
-Production of handsets was slowed down in India due to shortages of material from China.
+Production of crypto handsets was slowed down in India due to shortages of material from China.

 The spending habits of consumers have also changed.
 As demonstrated by the graph below, consumer spending across countries has seen a steep decline in products outside of essentials such as groceries.

 During the pandemic, many have turned to investing, bringing the price of Bitcoin up to an all-time high.
 However, the latest research has also provided insights into the damage crypto mining is doing to the environment.
 Research has found mining crypto is consuming more energy than entire countries.
 However, the processing power needed to carry out crypto mining has to be powerful, and so many use graphic cards manufactured by Nvidia.

 Nvidia has claimed they will deliberately reduce the efficiency of their latest graphics card by an astonishing 50% when used for mining crypto, especially Ethereum.
 For some time now, crypto enthusiasts have been the bane of gamers as they have created a shortage of graphics cards.
 They snap up supplies even before gamers get a chance, mainly affecting the industry.

 For this specific reason, Nvidia has intervened in the hopes that their products end up in the hands of their target audience and for their intended use.
 However, they are not turning their back on crypto enthusiasts.
 They will also be selling bespoke crypto-currency mining processors that will work well for crypto mining, freeing up graphic cards for gamers.
 Nvidia also supplies high-end graphic cards for handheld devices and has just signed a manufacturing deal with Samsung concerning their 8nm processors.